What Does Remission Mean in Bipolar Disorder?

-Bipolar disorder is a life-long illness and no one in the medical community is suggesting bipolar can be “cured”.
+Bipolar disorder is a life-long illness and no one in the medical community is suggesting bipolar can be “cured” (What to Do If You’ve Just Been Diagnosed as Bipolar).
 The best that can be hoped for is a suppression of symptoms through treatment.
 In the best case scenario, the person with bipolar disorder would take medication, attend therapy, build relationships, get a job, be happy and live one of those normal lives everyone seems to talk about.

 And not only does it manifest differently, but an individual’s tolerance to each symptom is different.
 Some people have hypomanias that are euphoric and not problematic; some have anxiety but control it through meditation; some have a history of self-harm but have found a support group that helps suppress that behavior.
 And in other cases, mania, anxiety, or self-harm is completely unacceptable.